 Another key skill is purposefully using digital technology to create and manipulate content.
 We use a range of apps and programs to get creative in school with digital content.
 These can range from artistic projects such as designing posters or cards using a Paint app to composing music through Chrome Music Lab.
 We also teach basic word processing skills with opportunities for typing on a keyboard and we encourage children to consider the purpose of their writing by experimenting with layout, font and images.

 In recent years, we have invested in iPads for the school to use so that children can access the most up-to-date and age appropriate technology around.
 All classrooms have interactive boards that teachers skillfully incorporate across the curriculum.
+Each classroom has a visualiser (desktop camera) for modelling teaching and sharing learning.
 We have keyboards that connect to our iPads which allows children to learn basic typing skills and enhances the ‘Creating Media’ elements of out curriculum.
 We also have Beebots and Ozobots, which are excellent for developing early coding and programming skills and are used across the Infant School.

 At Paulton we teach our children how to use technology safely.
 The key message underlying all our internet safety teaching is that children should tell a trusted grown up if anything makes them uneasy.